Document

 To bring about uniformity and to account for the transactions correctly there are three Golden Rules of Accounting.
 These rules form the very basis of passing journal entries which in turn form the basis of accounting and bookkeeping.

-So, get to know the three accounting golden rules that simplify the complicated task of recording financial transactions.
-Let’s dive deeper.
+So, it is very important to know the three accounting golden rules that simplify the complicated task of recording financial transactions.
+In this article, we have tried to0 explain the three golden rules of accounting is simple words with examples.

 What are the Golden Rules of Accounting?

 To put it in simple terms, the golden rules of accounting are a set of guidelines that accountants can follow for the systematic recording of financial transactions.
 They revolve around the system of dual entry i.e., debit and credit.
-You have to know which accounts have to be charged and which need to be credited.
+You have to know which accounts have to be debited and which needs to be credited.

 According to these rules, you must determine the type of account for each transaction.
 Now, each account type has its own set of principles that needs to be applied for every single transaction.